Inform The Vote NJ

 Leesburg Station 26 — Maurice River Township Fire District 1 Election

 Quick summary: I attended one district meeting on November 24, where I was told two gentlemen (Corey Shaffer and Rob Creamer) would be up for re-election.
 I handed over business cards to encourage participation with my project, but I have not received communication from them.
-The meeting in December did not appear to occur as expected.
-I may be able to get more information at tomorrow night’s meeting, weather permitting.
-No known ballot questions or district-specific issues came up at the November meeting.
+The meetings in December and January did not appear to occur as expected.
+However, I may have inferred a new meeting date from minutes.

 Candidates